ItzAloy/personal-profile-website/README.md

-# ItzAloy - Video Editor Portfolio Website
+# ItzAloy - Portfolio Website

-A modern, responsive portfolio website for a video editor built with React, TypeScript, and Tailwind CSS.
+portfolio website for a video editor built with React, TypeScript, and Tailwind CSS.

-## 🚀 Features

-- **Modern Design**: Clean, professional layout with smooth animations
-- **Responsive**: Fully responsive design that works on all devices
-- **Interactive**: Smooth scrolling navigation and hover effects
-- **Portfolio Showcase**: Display of video editing projects with YouTube integration
-- **Services/Rate Card**: Detailed pricing and service information
-- **Contact Form**: Professional contact form for client inquiries

 ## 🛠️ Tech Stack